pixaful/pixafulversion2/site/content/privacy.md

         </tr>
         <tr>
             <td><strong>User or you</strong></td>
-            <td>any third party that accesses the Website and is not either (i) employed by Hayden tomas and acting in the course of their employment or (ii) engaged as a consultant or otherwise providing services to Hayden tomas and accessing the Website in connection with the provision of such services; and</td>
+            <td>any third party that accesses the Website and is not either (i) employed by Hayden Tomas and acting in the course of their employment or (ii) engaged as a consultant or otherwise providing services to Hayden Tomas and accessing the Website in connection with the provision of such services; and</td>
         </tr>
           <tr>
             <td><strong>Website</strong></td>